In this section:

 Every government agency collects data but currently, agencies do not often share their data with other agencies.

 Data.NSW provides a safe and secure platform and resources to support agencies to share data with other agencies.
-This will help agencies to share their data with other agencies.
 Ultimately this will help NSW government to build better products and services for all the community.

 Innovative use of government data is necessary to make government work better for everyone in the NSW community.
 However this use of data needs to happen with the trust and consent of the NSW community, and with transparency around how government is sharing and using data.